DataDog/hiring-engineers/answers.md

 ### Analizing our Monitor
 The monitor we created was once again based on the my_metric custom metric we created in the previous step.
 With this monitor we are creating alerts when:

-    * Warning threshold of 500
+...Warning threshold of 500
-    * Alerting threshold of 800
+...Alerting threshold of 800
-    * And also ensure that it will notify you if there is No Data for this query over the past 10m.
+...And also ensure that it will notify you if there is No Data for this query over the past 10m.

 ![Monitor specs](https://github.com/affoliveira/hiring-engineers/blob/solutions-engineer/images/monitor-definition.png)